-- Current social distancing guidelines and ability to maintain this (the requirement for social distancing will end on the 22nd October). - Dialogue with Church and or provider of the meeting space. - Availability and maximum capacity. - Sufficient locations within the meeting space for 'self-contained' groups (until the 22nd October) to meet separately. - Reviewing Risk assessment identifying the hazards and control measures in place. - In using indoor spaces, remember to only use large and well-ventilated spaces. - Enhanced cleaning is in place before and after activities. - Access to hand washing and cleaning equipment. - Clear signage throughout the meeting space.
+- Current social distancing guidelines and ability to maintain this ( - Dialogue with Church and or provider of the meeting space. - Availability and maximum capacity. - Sufficient locations within the meeting space for 'self-contained' groups to meet separately. - Reviewing Risk assessment identifying the hazards and control measures in place. - In using indoor spaces, remember to only use large and well-ventilated spaces. - Enhanced cleaning is in place before and after activities. - Access to hand washing and cleaning equipment. - Clear signage throughout the meeting space.

 - Does the maximum capacity for the meeting space impact on maximum group size?
-The maximum group size will need to be lowered if it is higher than the maximum capacity for the intended meeting space.
-Capacities of meetings spaces will change on the 22nd October due to the removal of the social distancing requirement. - If the normal meeting space is not the most appropriate venue to run social distancing activities should you defer reopening until after the 22nd October when social distancing requirement are removed?
-Could you meet for outdoor activities until the 22nd October as larger groups can meet outdoors? - Are there additional control measures put in place by the setting/venue that need to be added to the BB Covid-19 Ready Risk Assessment?
+The maximum group size will need to be lowered if it is higher than the maximum capacity for the intended meeting space. - If the normal meeting space is not the most appropriate venue to run social distancing activities should you defer reopening or see if you can find an alternative venue to allow for social distancing?
+Could you meet for outdoor activities as larger groups can meet outdoors?
+Could you meet online for some of the programme? - Are there additional control measures put in place by the setting/venue that need to be added to the BB Covid-19 Ready Risk Assessment?
 Request a copy of the risk assessment for your setting/venue and review this and incorporate control measures into your risk assessment. - How can you best use the space you have available?
-Consider how you allocate spaces to specific groups and how groups move around the meeting space - maintaining social distancing until the 22nd October. - Is appropriate signage already in place to help maintain social distancing?
+Consider how you allocate spaces to specific groups and how groups move around the meeting space whilstmaintaining social distancing - Is appropriate signage already in place to help maintain social distancing?
 Look at what is already in place in the premises and consider if your group needs to use a one-way systems and/or additional signage.